framegrace/beume/README.md

 * Simple.
 One jar and a couple of config files.
 (Well, ehcache one is not that simple....)
 * A (minimal right now) admin page.

-A bad drawn diagram of a possible usage:
+A bad drawn diagram of a possible usage, showing the fanciness of lateral cache:

 ![Beume diagram](imgs/Beume diagram.jpg)

+A miss of any image, will be populated to all the servers of the cluster.
+So in case of a failure of one of the servers, all the rest have all the content.
+It also makes sharding unnecessary performance-wise (All images are calculated only once).
+You can still use sharding for memory constrains (If you want. allthough this have to be configured outside, on the load balancer)

 To-Do
 -----